What To Include In Your Life Coaching Intake Form

 Before their sessions begin, coaches ask their customers to complete an intake form for life coaching.
 The intake form includes private information that aids the coach in learning about the client’s history, objectives, and expectations.
 It is essential because it enables the coach to customize coaching sessions to the client’s unique needs and fosters the development of a solid client-coach relationship.

-2. What personal information should I include on the life coaching intake form?
+3. What should be included in a life coaching intake form?

 Final Thoughts on Your Life Coaching Intake Form